DrDab/furrymap-rewritten/README.md

 </body>
 </html>

 This project aims to recreate the experience of furrymap.net for future users.
+FurryMap.net is of major historical significance to the furry fandom and the various oddities of Web 2.0.
+Preserving this site will ensure that future generations of explorers and furries will be able to re-experience the joys and oddities of the Web 2.0 age.

-# Notes
+# License
-Opacity is the maximum zoom level that your marker will be visible at.
-(0 - 18, 0 = lowest zoom level, 18 = highest zoom level)
-The variable 'accountid' in 'locationdatabase' is actually the id of the profile pic (0 if none)
+The original frontend code is copyright of Kimura, FurryMap.net's original creator.
+All rights are reserved to the author of the frontend code.
+The backend code of the site that I (DrDab) wrote is licensed under the GNU General Public License 3.0.